Position Description - President

 - Coordinating an annual performance review of the executive director

-- Current member of the Association of Registered Nurses of Manitoba
+- Current member of the Association of Regulated Nurses of Manitoba

-- Currently registered and in good standing with the College of Registered Nurses of Manitoba
+- Currently registered and in good standing with the applicable college

 - Proven leadership ability